samuelchl/MultiTargetQpadm/README.md

 - create the folder before generating the plot

 The other files are just different attempts to do the same thing

+Be aware of the path of the input datasets in the beginning of the scripts and the paths of the output also in the scripts